JorgeSilva7/houm-entry-test-python/Readme.md

 ## Tests

-Execute tests with this commands
+Execute tests with this commands on docker with 'exec' command or without docker

 ```
+- coverage run --source='.' manage.py test houmer
-- TODO
+- coverage report
 ```

 ## informacion adicional